NortonCampbel1/NortonCampbel1/README.md

-DNI: proshippers, flirty people, lustful people.
+DNI: proshippers, idc about anything else.

 I dont really interact cos i am highly introverted and enjoy the silence, also sometimes grumpy and arrogant.